palkan/logidze/README.md

 ## Usage

-Your model now has `log_data` column which stores changes log.
+Your model now has `log_data` column, which stores changes log.

 To retrieve record version at a given time use `#at` or `#at!` methods: